 Future Leaders in Algorithms, Mathematics, and Engineering Sciences is the second stage in our STARS outreach program, this time targeting High School students.
 Similar to SPARCS, we meet about one Saturday a month and tackle fun computer science and programming topics.
 Our focus this year is software engineering and the theme is infusing computing into STEAM.
 Learn more at our outreach website: http://go.ncsu.edu/starsoutreach

 SPARCS Middle School Outreach

 SPARCS is a middle school outreach program aimed at broadening participation in Computer Science.
 We offer monthly Saturday sessions to introduce students to fun and interesting concepts in Computer Science.
 During each session, a workshop will be organized by SPARCS mentors who are knowledgeable students studying Computer Science at North Carolina State University.
-These monthly workshops include hands-on learning activities to introduce the students to computer science concepts and practical applications.
+These monthly workshops include hands-on learning activities to introduce students to computer science concepts and practical applications.
 Sample workshops include game development, web design, and LEGO Mindstorm robotics.
-SPARCS was initiated in October 2007 and is now in its seventh year of operation.
-Recently a large focus of the SPARCS project has been on documentation and empirical data to evaluate and improve the program moving forward.
+SPARCS was initiated in October 2007 and is now in its eleventh year of operation.
+Learn more at our outreach website: http://go.ncsu.edu/starsoutreach

 Hangout with fellow CSC students, relax, learn new things, and go on adventures.